J.D. Admissions Non-Degree and Visiting Applicants

 In addition to the bar examination, there are character, fitness and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 An application is complete and ready for evaluation when the following items are received:

 - Application - Please email email@example.com for instructions on how to submit the application.

 - $60 Application Fee - The application fee will be collected through LSAC.

 - Personal Statement - Please provide a statement that addresses the compelling academic and/or personal need to attend classes at the University of Washington School of Law, and the objectives you hope to achieve.
 Please limit your response to 500 words.

-- Letter of Good Academic Standing - This letter should be prepared from your law school Registrar or Academic Dean and must (a) state that you are in good academic standing and eligible to continue; and (b) state that earned credits at the UW School of Law will be accepted, including the maximum number of credits permitted.
-Please arrange for this letter to be mailed to our office or emailed by your law school Registrar or Academic Dean to firstname.lastname@example.org.
+- Letter of Good Academic Standing - Please arrange for a Letter of Good Academic Standing to be sent directly to the Office of Admissions & Financial Aid.
+This letter should be prepared from your law school registrar or academic dean and must (a) state that you are in good academic standing and eligible to continue; and (b) state that earned credits at the UW Law will be accepted, including the maximum number of credits permitted.

-- Official Law School Transcript - Please arrange for your official law school transcript to be sent directly to the Office of Admissions & Financial Aid at: UW Law - Office of Admissions & Financial Aid, William H. Gates Hall - Room 231, Box 353020, Seattle, WA 98195.
+- Official Law School Transcript - Please arrange for your official law school transcript to be sent directly to the law school's Office of Admissions & Financial Aid.

 Please note: all records become part of the official file.
 They will not be returned or duplicated.